MohammadMubin/ADS7846-X11-daemon/README.md

 This is a linux user space daemon-driver for ADS7846 based touch screen.
 Daemon is intended for Allwiner based devices like Orange Pi.
 Program includes calibration mode ( --cal ) with visual guidence based on X11.
 Tested for Orange Pi PC Plus running Armbian.

+This is modified to run without the need of interrupts since new boards(like Allwinner H6) dont support edge interrupts on pins.
+Uses polling to get input from the touchscreen.

+This was tested on a Orange Pi One Plus(Allwinner H6)
 Attributions:
 -------------